bryanseah234/iphoneFrame2020/README.md

 # Auto iPhone Frame
 Temporary solution for laziness and all usage requirements must be met for script to run properly.
 Was created mainly for creation of mobile phone images in PW.

+# Credits
+Full credits to recreationx[https://github.com/recreationx] for the code and coming up with this within a day or so.
+Thanks for carrying the team xD.

 # Usage

 1. Directory **must** contain the following: